afllewellyn/vibedefender/projectFilesReference/updated_terms_of_service_vibeDefender.md

 ## 11. Governing Law and Jurisdiction

-These Terms of Service shall be governed by and construed in accordance with the laws of [Your State/Country], without regard to its conflict of law principles.
-Any disputes arising under these terms shall be subject to the exclusive jurisdiction of the courts located in [Your Jurisdiction].
+These Terms of Service shall be governed by and construed in accordance with the laws of South Carolina, USA, without regard to its conflict of law principles.
+Any disputes arising under these terms shall be subject to the exclusive jurisdiction of the courts located in South Carolina, USA.

 ## 12. Changes to Terms